gorenje/sysmlv2-jupyter-docker/README.md

 Create a docker image for running [SysML v2 Release](https://github.com/Systems-Modeling/SysML-v2-Release) in Jupyter.

-The setup is taken from the [Jupyter installation](https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter) using the 2021-01 release.
+The setup is taken from the [Jupyter installation](https://github.com/Systems-Modeling/SysML-v2-Release/tree/master/install/jupyter).

 In addition, an [API Server](https://github.com/Systems-Modeling/SysML-v2-API-Services) is also started and everything published in Jupyter will be pushed into this server.